aliaksah/EMJMCMC2016/index.md

 ***

-* To install the latest version run
+* To install the latest version run:
 ```R
 install_github("aliaksah/EMJMCMC2016")
 ```
-* Or choose the version of interest on https://github.com/aliaksah/EMJMCMC2016/  and install it directly
+* Or choose the version of interest on https://github.com/aliaksah/EMJMCMC2016/  and install it directly by:
 ```R
 install.packages("https://github.com/aliaksah/EMJMCMC2016/raw/master/EMJMCMC_1.4_bin.tar.gz", repos = NULL, type="source")
 ```

 * Notice that some dependencies might be required.
-To install dependencies before installation of the package run
+To install dependencies before installation of the package run:
 ```R
 source("https://raw.githubusercontent.com/aliaksah/EMJMCMC2016/master/R/the_mode_jumping_package4.r")
 ```